cgs-ets/moodle-local_announcements/README.md

 - provider → which audience provider handles the logic for this audience type
 - active → whether the audience type is enabled
 - filterable → whether to show a search field that is used to filter audience items.
 If true, the audience items are hidden by default and revealed by typing.
 - grouped → whether to group the audience items.
 The value of audience items must be in the following format <grouping><delimiter><item>, e.g. Senior School:Staff.
-The "groupdelimiter" column is used to define the delimiter, e.g. ":".
+The `groupdelimiter` column is used to define the delimiter, e.g. `:`.
 - uisort → tabs are sorted and displayed horizontally according to this value.
 - roletypes → a comma separated list of the role types that can be targeted for this audience type.
 Audience providers handle different roles in different ways, but most cater Students, Mentors, and Staff.
 The roles that an audience provider caters to is specified in the constant <provider>::ROLES.
 Aliases can be defined with square brackets, e.g. Mentors[Parents].
 Students generally means that you will target users enrolled as students in the selected audiences.
 Mentors generally means you will target users that are mentors of users that are enrolled as students in the selected audiences.
 Staff generally means you will target users enrolled as teachers (editing and non-editing), managers, and course creators.
 - scope → Used to narrow the audience items to a specific scope.
 This limits what audience items are displayed in the audience selector for a given audience type.
 Each audience provider uses this field in it's own way.
 Used to limit audience items to certain course categories for a mdlcourse based audience type.
 Used to specify the profile field for a mdlprofile based audience type.